5 National Parks in the UK That Will Blow You Away

-For a small collection of islands, the UK has a surprising number of beautiful wild spaces.
-From snow capped mountains to brooding misty moors to sparkling lakes and green rolling hills, there are many gorgeous spots in the UK where time has stood still and nature has been preserved.
+For a small collection of islands, the United Kingdom has a surprising number of beautiful wild spaces.
+From snow-capped mountains to brooding, misty moors to sparkling lakes and green rolling hills, there are many gorgeous spots in the United Kingdom where time has stood still and nature has been preserved.

-There are 15 national parks throughout the UK, with thousands of square miles of walking trails, forests, rivers and more to explore.
+There are 15 national parks throughout the United Kingdom, with thousands of square miles of walking trails, forests, rivers and more to explore.
 Each of them has its own unique landscape and history.
 Here are a few of the best national parks in the UK.

 Brecon Beacons National Park

 Deep in the wilds of Wales (yet only one hour from Cardiff) you’ll find the stunning Brecon Beacons National Park.
 This natural reserve is filled with moorland, snow-capped mountains, and ancient castles that have started to crumble and succumb to the elements.

 Brecon Beacons also dazzles at night.
 It is home to the first International Dark Sky Reserve, an area where light pollution is restricted.
 On a clear night you can see the Milky Way, nebulae, meteors and a dizzying number of stars.

 Photo Credit: Getty Images